 It wasn’t until afterthe procedure that I really knew how much it all cost – and what portion I would be required to pay.
 In healthcare, we rarely know costs until after-the-fact.

 Confusion over fees is not putting the customer first.Though pricing healthcare is much more complex than putting a bar code on Coke and Pepsi, there needs to be greater fee transparency before we make an investment in the healthcare we receive.
 Prices vary significantly, and it’s our right to know how much.

 4. Offer payment plans to ease the pain.

 You typically get a mortgage loan when you buy a new house.
 To purchase a new pair of Prada boots or a sweater at Banana Republic, you might resort to a credit or store card.
 The makers of consumer products make it too easy to purchase their goods.

 Healthcare providers typically send paper statements to collect on services rendered (and sadly, you receive separate invoices from different players in the process).
-My hospital bill was too high to pay in its entirety, so I’m paying it off in monthly installments.
-This has to be a costly, cumbersome practice for hospitals, especially if patients get overwhelmed and decide not to pay at all.
+My hospital bill was too high to pay in its entirety, so I’m paying what I can each month — even though no one suggested a designated installment plan.
+This practice is costly and cumbersome for hospitals, especially if patients get overwhelmed and decide not to pay at all.